rwinkhart/sshyp/README.md

 I am not responsible for any data loss or breaches of your information resulting from the use of sshyp. sshyp has not been extensively tested by the public; safety and security are priorities, but they cannot be guaranteed.

-Always check the [known bugs](https://github.com/rwinkhart/sshyp/wiki/Known-Bugs) list before updating or installing sshyp.

 # Installation
-**Important:** *Shell completions (both Bash and ZSH) may require additional configuration on some distributions - please see [this page](https://github.com/rwinkhart/sshyp/wiki/Completions) of the wiki for support.*
+**Important:** *Shell completions (both Bash and ZSH) may require additional configuration on some distributions - please see [this page](https://github.com/rwinkhart/sshyp/blob/main/wiki/completions.md) of the wiki for support.*

-Please see the [installation guide](https://github.com/rwinkhart/sshyp/wiki/Installation) in the sshyp wiki for directions specific to your distribution/OS.
+Please see the [installation guide](https://github.com/rwinkhart/sshyp/blob/main/wiki/install.md) in the sshyp wiki for directions specific to your distribution/OS.

 Pre-built packages exist for Haiku, FreeBSD, Alpine Linux, Debian/Ubuntu Linux, Fedora Linux, Termux, and WSL.
 These can be downloaded from the releases page.